djdt/spcal/docs/source/glossary.rst

         This is also called the *critical value* in Poisson statistics.

     dwelltime
-        The total acquistion time for a single event.
+        The total acquisition time for a single event.
         The dwelltime is set during data import and cannot be edited.

     error rate